luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 image: /images/posts/2017/antifa_large.jpg
 ---

-#### King-Men from the Book of Mormon did not accept election results.
+#### "King-Men" did not accept election results.

-Antifa and the shadow government find a comparison in this by staging their insurrection against the elected government.
+Antifa and the shadow government find a parallel in this by staging their insurrection against the will of the people and the result of the electoral system.

 <figure>
   <img style="margin: auto; display: block;" src="{{site.baseurl}}/images/posts/2017/antifa.jpg" alt="antifa">